 Dealing With Debt Collectors After a Family Member’s Death

-After a person dies, the personal representative should run a creditor/debtor ad in the local newspaper for four concurrent weeks.
-Once the ad has run, they must keep the estate open in the probate court for at least three months to allow any creditors to come forward to file their claims.
+After a person dies, the personal representative should run a creditors’ and debtors’ ad in the local newspaper for 4 consecutive weeks.
+Once the ad has run, they must keep the estate open in probate court for at least 3 months to allow creditors to file their claims.

 Anyone with a demand can directly contact the executor or administrator or submit it through the probate court.